 Prices for websites can start at a few hundred dollars and run into the 6 figure range and higher.
 See my price list.
 My flat fee includes everything needed for your site to be live and on-line; all domain name and website hosting set-up, menu buttons and artwork, addition of content, and installing searchability features.
-I require half down to start a project, the 3rd quarter becomes due after template and menu creation, and the balance is due upon completion.
+I require half down to start a project, and the balance is due upon completion.
 After completion, I offer 30 days free maintenance to allow for any adjustments and corrections.
 After that, on websites I have built or redesigned, I charge a minimal fee per page touched for simple updates and a flat fee for the majority of other services.
 I put everything in a written contract and post all my prices for easy reference.

 What are some hidden fees that may come up later?

 I hate hidden fees myself, and know my customers do, too.
 But some hidden fees that other web designers may charge would be for logo development, photo editing, editorial work, or redesign.
 Logo development may not be included in your website design estimate, so be sure and investigate this (it is included with me).
 An example of photo editing fees would be the work of altering a photograph's poor background to make it more presentable (I include this on a limited basis).
 Editorial fees may include editing any text items you submit for use on the website, or writing such items for you.
 People never seem to fully realize the incredible amount of text on websites.
 And last but not least, redesign work is almost always an extra charge.
 For instance, say your website is 75% complete, but you see a cool new graphic and want it incorporated into the design.
 This may seem like a simple change to you, but it often requires extensive rework of all the existing graphics and can take many hours to complete.

 What are a few guarantees a website designer should offer?